- One Day Tours

 Check out the itinerary below - the summary of the locations are as follows;

-- Treshnish Isles, puffins & Fingal's Cave
+- Treshnish Isles, Puffins & Fingal's Cave

 - Corryvreckan, Slate Isles & Garvellachs

-- South Mull Wilderness
+- Isle of Mull Wilderness (waterfalls, wildlife)

-With the basking sharks returning to our shores at this time, we'll pick the best day to head offshore to search for them.
+With the basking sharks returning to our shores at this time, we'll pick the best day out of the five days to head offshore to search for them.
 We'll return to the areas we know are best for sharks and use any local info or sightings to help guide us.
 This will be a long day around 8am-6pm as it's around 3 hours to get to the main area but there will be lots of sights and wildlife to see along the way!
 If we find the sharks we'll hope to snorkel with them and gather some important scientific information on these initial arrivals.

 This area will be one of our scheduled days and one we can visit if the wind is too strong to head offshore.
 Around an hour south of Oban lies the Corryvreckan, the third largest whirlpool in the world, along with a number of tidal races.
 There are also the Slate Isles with hidden lakes and the Garvellach islands which have historical stone remains.
 All of this area is a special area of conservation, which makes its ideal for snorkelling with lots of marine life.
 It's another area where we see both species of eagle, bottlenose dolphins and porpoises, along with seals and a variety of land mammals on the island shores.

 The puffin tour is very popular, the only downside to visiting them is that is very difficult to get people to leave!
 The island is part of the Treshnish Isles Special Area of Conservation which is a highly important area for seabirds.
 There can be up to 3000 pairs of puffins on the island in addition to other seabirds such as razorbills, guillemots and fulmars to name a few.
 Around the cliffs of the island there are numerous burrows where the puffins nest where we are able to get very close and watch the adults fly back and forward bringing fish.
-We always ensure that we don't go too close and disturb the birds and this is a guided shore excusion.
+We always ensure that we don't go too close and disturb the birds and this is a guided shore excursion.

 Fingal’s cave, along with all the smaller caves around the island provide amazing opportunities to see the geology and spectacle of the location at sea level.
 Either by snorkel or by swimming, you can see an entirely different perspective.
 Floating in the mouth of the cave, it’s stunning to look straight up the basalt pillars and rock formations then dip your head under water and see the colonies of marine life.
 Some of the offshoot caves have smoothed rock faces and geology that has to be seen to be believed.

 During our trips to the south of Oban there are good chances of spotting the resident bottlenose dolphins and porpoises.
 However on our trips offshore there are chances of more pelagic cetaceans such as our summer visitors.
 Common dolphins and minke whales are our two most regularly spotted species, however there are also Risso's dolphins and very occasionally orca too!
-We even have had humpback, fin and sperm whales visit the area but are much more rearely - however anything can happen!
+We even have had humpback, fin and sperm whales visit the area but are much more rarely - however anything can happen!

 Along the southern Mull coast there is some absolutely epic volcanic geology including clifftop waterfalls with a few hundred metre water cascades.
 We can explore huge basalt column archways, whether that be on foot, landing via dingy, or via kayak, paddleboard or snorkelling.
 This is one of the hidden secrets to the Isle of Mull, a stunning location but without the crowds.
 See here for short video from a visit in 2017.